 Longest Train Journey In India Through The Travellers' Eyes

 The Love for Train Journies“It’s fresh and beautiful and repulsive at the same time,” says National Geographic photographer Matthieu Paley, who spent five days and four nights travelling on the Vivek Express.
 He adds, “We live in a world that wants to compress time and make things faster and faster, and I love the train because it’s an environment where you have to slow down.”

 “We are a collective mass moving along in rhythm, shaking, ever-evolving,” Paley says.
 “If you pay attention, you can engage with the pure joy of travelling.
 For me, it is the feeling of being united with all our differences.”

-Another traveller, Ed Hanley, a Toronto-based multi-dimensional artist in response to his journey said," The romance of train travel is legendary, and while I think 85 hours might be a tad long for a first date, the experience of Indian railways train #15906 has its moments.
+Another traveller, Ed Hanley, a Toronto-based multi-dimensional artist in response to his towards the longest train journey in India, said," The romance of train travel is legendary, and while I think 85 hours might be a tad long for a first date, the experience of Indian railways train #15906 has its moments.
 I watched the three sunsets from the train door (where I spent an excessive amount of time drinking tea and taking photos), and none failed to impress."

 "Station stops are highlights and increasingly familiar nods to fellow passengers waiting in the doorway as you pull into a new station herald conversation and new friends".